laashub/kudo/keps/0022-diagnostics-bundle.md

 - **spec**: The attributes of a particular kind.
 This is different for every kind.

-Also, may specs may include an `objectRef`.
+Also, specs may include an `objectRef`.
 It ALWAYS has the following keys:

 - **kind**: The Kubernetes Kind referenced.
 For example, this may be a Deployment, Pod, StatefulSet, or other resource.